Cubs vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- The Cubs have played as the underdog in four of their past 10 games and have gone 2-2 in those contests.
+- In three games as the favorite over the last 10 matchups, the Cubs have a record of 1-2.

-- In their previous 10 games with a total, the Cubs and their opponents have combined to exceed the over/under on seven occasions.
+- In their last 10 games with a total, the Cubs and their opponents have failed to hit the over three times.

-- Oddsmakers have not posted a runline in any of the Cubs' past 10 games.
+- There has not been a spread set for any of the Cubs' last 10 games.
+Chicago's past three contests have gone over the set point total, and the average total during that streak was 8.7.

 Read More About This Game